The Recruitment Debt Collections Case Study You’ll Never Forget

 After going through the attorney's reason for not paying the debt, Wilson asked a simple question, "did your client have a signed contract?"
 Then he went on to ask, "If it was not for our client presenting this candidate, would your client have ever found the candidate on their own?"
 The attorney went on to agree with Wilson that the debtor would have never found the candidate without the help of our client.
-As soon he agreed with Wilson, he jumped back to his original argument on how the candidate did not have the needed skill sets for the position until 4 months after the candidate was presented.
+As soon he agreed with Wilson, he jumped back to his original argument on how the candidate did not have the needed skillsets for the position until 4 months after the candidate was presented.
 Therefore, he was "not the same person."
-Wilson sates that they are about to send it out to their forwarding attorney, and their only defense was that he seemed to be another person after receiving this certification.
-The attorney stood firm that without a shadow of a doubt, he is a completely different person with the new certification.
+Wilson states that they were about to send it out to their forwarding attorney, and the debtor's only defense was that the candidate seemed to be another person after receiving this certification.
+The attorney stood firm that without a shadow of a doubt, the candidate was a completely different person with the new certification.

 Although your debtor has lawyered up, it does not mean they will have a bullet-proof case.
 We have been in business for quite a long time, and this case was definitely one for the books.